 It is recommended that the Trainer prioritize the training contents in terms of importance according to the context of the learners' working background and experience.
-For instance, updates to prioritization reflect bank users' input and practical applicability, regulatory, and competency standards.
-The prioritization grid below is a reference for high-prioritized content.
-The time allocation for the most important, less important, and remaining should be 50%, 30%, and 20%, respectively.
-It helps the learners prioritize their work during self-study and better allocate their study resources.
+For instance, the time allocation for the most important, less important, and remaining should be 50%, 30%, and 20%, respectively.
+This helps the learners prioritize their work during self-study and better allocate their study resources.